aptos-labs/aptos-indexer-processors/python/processors/coin_flip/README.md

 mainnet: 34.30.218.153:50051
 ```

-If these values don't work for you, check out the `README.md` at the root folder of the repository.
+If these ip addresses don't work for you, they might be outdated.
+Check out the `README.md` at the root folder of the repository for the latest endpoints.

 If you're using a different database name or processor name, change the `processor_name` field and the `db_connection_uri` to your specific needs.
 Here's the general structure of the field: